gechandesu/color-inverter/README.md

 ### CLI

-You need to provide one or more color without "#" as argument for `-c` option.
+You need to provide one or more colors without "#" as argument for `-c` option.
 For example:

 ```
 $ ./color_inverter.py -c aaaaaa bbbbbb